 5.3.1 Overview

 The MonitoringEvent API is a RESTful API that allows the SCS/AS to subscribe to notifications about specific events in 3GPP networks.
 It also allows the SCEF to report the event by sending notifications to the authorised users when the corresponding event is detected.
 The API also allows the SCEF to indicate the removal of a previously configured monitoring request.
-The MonitoringEvent API defines a set of data models, resources and the related procedures for the creation and management of the monitoring event subscription.
+The MonitoringEvent API defines a set of data models, resources and the related procedures for the creation and management of monitoring event subscriptions.
 The corresponding JSON schema for the representation of the resources and operations defined by the MonitoringEvent API is provided in its complete form in Annex A.3.

 * * * Next changes * * * *